Skip to Content

 Gathering of the rainbow-colored crowd for Helsinki LGBTQ Pride © CoupleofMen.com

-More than 30,000 colorful dressed and motivated (not only LGBTQ) people from all over the world were demonstrating with self-made posters, rainbow flags, dancing performances, and their voice for more equality, peace, and recognition in society worldwide.
+More than 30,000 colorfully dressed and motivated (not only LGBTQ) people from all over the world were demonstrating with self-made posters, rainbow flags, dancing performances, and their voices for more equality, peace, and recognition in society worldwide.
 The same weekend of Madrid and Cologne Pride, this secret gem of Helsinki Gay Pride was a great surprise for us as a gay couple traveling the world.
 Why?
 In a very warm-hearted and colorful way, the Gay Pride Helsinki LGBTQ Festival Parade 2016 was one of the most diverse and authentic gay parades we ever walked.

 Demonstration for Gay Rights worldwide